 - Keep your hands off: complications from having eczema arise when people scratch their rashes.
 This, of course, is an incredibly hard instinct to control, because scratching an itch can feel great, and bring intense relief.
 However, if you scratch your rash, you introduce more bacteria from your nails and fingers into the area, which can cause an infection and make everything worse!

-- Incorporate nourishing ingredients into your skincare routine: Colloidal Oatmeal (known for its anti-inflammatory / antioxidant properties) and ceramides (strengthen the skin’s barrier) are key components that make up SLMD Skincare Body Seal - a ultra-repairing, fragrance free, nourishing cream created to provide immediate relief to eczema-prone/dry skin.
+- Incorporate nourishing ingredients into your skincare routine: Colloidal Oatmeal (known for its anti-inflammatory / antioxidant properties) and ceramides (strengthen the skin’s barrier) are key ingredients to look for.

 In addition to keeping your triggers in mind and using targeted creams, be sure to take showers that aren’t steamy hot and also, apply your body cream while you are still damp from your shower!
 Your skin retains more moisture when it is wet and your pores are open.
 Hope these hacks help to alleviate physical symptoms and emotional stress!